ayan878/complete-node-bootcamp/1-node-farm/starter/readme.md

             - Port Number : Defualt 443 for https and 80 for http

         - Step 2: A TCP/IP Socket Connection is eshtablished between browser ans server.
+            - Break up the request and response into chunks(packets) before send.then they gets destination it will re-assemble all the packets into original reques and response.
         - Step 3: HTTP Request - it allows client and web server to communicate.HTTP methods used in request is GET,POST,PUT etc
             - GET: For Requesting data
             - POST: For Sending data